Support for SMEs

 The Guangdong-Hong Kong-Macao Greater Bay Area Development Promotion Centre set up by the Hong Kong Economic and Trade Office in Guangdong provides information and enquiry services on the Greater Bay Area, organises different forms of exchanges and promotional activities to promote opportunities brought about by the Greater Bay Area development, and provide appropriate assistance to Hong Kong people and enterprises in the Mainland cities of the Greater Bay Area when needed to fully support them.
 The Promotion Centre also encourages the Mainland talents and enterprises to make use of Hong Kong's unique advantages under "One Country, Two Systems", and come to Hong Kong to explore more opportunities for development, leveraging Hong Kong's dual roles in "going global and attracting foreign investment".
 The Promotion Centre is located at Flat 1510, 15/F, Citic Plaza, 233 Tian He North Road, Guangzhou.
 For enquiries, please contact the Promotion Centre at (8620) 3895 2200 or email to gba@gdeto.gov.hk.

-Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) is a free trade agreement signed between the Mainland of China and Hong Kong in 2003.
+Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) is a free trade agreement signed between Chinese Mainland and Hong Kong in 2003.

 CEPA covers four broad areas: